 Wrapping It Up

 Phew!
 You made it all the way here.
 How are you feeling?
-That was one heck of a long guide (you only had to read it, try writing it).
+My SEMRush review is one of the longest I have ever written!

-There you have 68 different ways to use SEMRush to get the data you need on your own site, your competitors and see a real life improvement in your SEO performance.
+So now you know how to use SEMRush to get the data you need on your own site, your competitors and see a real life improvement in your SEO performance.

 Frequently Asked Questions